Pernashee/pernashee.github.io/content/about/about.md

 # This should be the username (folder name) of a profile in your `content/authors/` folder.
 # See https://docs.hugoblox.com/get-started/#introduce-yourself
 author: admin

+title: Hello

+bio: Aspiring future docoral candidate in computational cognitive neuroscience, particularly interested in the neural architecture of human decision-making.
+Currently researching learning, memory, and emotion regulation through computational neuroscience and neuroinformatics (and lots of Python tutorials).
 ---